privacypass/challenge-bypass-extension/README.md

 		"proof":"<proof>",
 	}
 	```

+- `<version-string>` is a string determining which version of commitments to use.

 <sup>2</sup> Other [VRF implementations](https://datatracker.ietf.org/doc/draft-goldbe-vrf/?include_text=1) use different notation to us.
 We have tried to coincide as much as possible with these works.

 - `<Batch-DLEQ-Resp>`: